build-on-aws/content/posts/getting-started-with-opensearch-models/02-processing-inferences-using-ai21labs/index.md

 POST /_plugins/_ml/models/xiDN1YsBhjmsqc9X8vet/_undeploy
 ```

 Now you can update the connector blueprint configuration.
-What you are going to do is provide a way for the connector to process the response sent by the AI21 Labs Jurassic 2 foundation model.
+What you are going to do is provide a way for the connector to process the response sent by the model.
 This can be achieved with [custom pre-and-post processing functions](https://opensearch.org/docs/latest/ml-commons-plugin/extensibility/blueprints/#custom-pre--and-post-processing-functions).
 To illustrate how this works, run the following command:

 ```json
 PUT /_plugins/_ml/connectors/wyB41YsBhjmsqc9X5_fW